lyra/coding-style/packages/eslint-config-react/README.md

-# `@lyra-network/eslint-config-react`
+# @lyra-network/eslint-config-react

 > Lyra's ESLint config for React apps

-This package is part of « [Coding style for Lyra JavaScript apps](https://github.com/lyra/coding-style) », please follow instructions on this repo.
+This package is part of « [Coding style for Lyra JavaScript apps](https://github.com/lyra/coding-style) », please follow instructions from this repo.